- Genome Browser

 - About Us

 For access to the most recent assembly of each genome, see the current genomes directory.
 Previous versions of certain data are available from our track archive.
 Data hosted in Public Hubs exists on external sites.
-GenArk (Genome Archive) species data found here.
+GenArk (Genome Archive) species data can be found here.
 All data in the Genome Browser are freely usable for any purpose except as indicated in the README.txt files in the download directories.
 These data were contributed by many researchers, as listed on the Genome Browser credits page.
 Please acknowledge the contributor(s) of the data you use.

 The source code for the Genome Browser, Blat, liftOver and other utilities is free for non-profit academic research and personal use.
 For information on commercial licensing, see the Genome Browser license and Blat license requirements.
 The source and executables for several of these products can be downloaded or purchased from our online store.